Close

 If we could only give you one tip, it would be this!

 Your DJ is going to be responsible for setting the tone of the evening.
 If you have a boring DJ…that means a boring wedding.
+And considering the cost of the wedding, you can’t afford to get this one wrong.

 A DJ’s personality is the most important clue you’re going to get.
 Instead of relying on emails and texts, meet with your DJ in person to talk about your vibe, needs, and favorite music.
 This will help you decide whether they can create the party atmosphere you’re looking for.